aws-samples/serverless-patterns/cdk-eventbridge-pipes-sqs-to-stepfunctions-filter-transform-python/README.md

 # EventBridge Pipe from SQS to Step Functions with filter and transformation

-This pattern will use Amazon EventBridge Pipe to accept source messages from Amazon Simple Queue Service and will apply filter and transformation before sending the target message to AWS Step Functions.
+This pattern will use Amazon EventBridge Pipes to connect an Amazon SQS queue with an AWS Step Functions workflow.
+The pipe will apply a filter and transformation before sending the message to AWS Step Functions.
 This example project implemented with CDK/Python.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-pipes-sqs-to-stepfunctions-cdk-python